-- Totally gluten free, can be dairy free and even vegan
+- Gluten-free.
+Can be dairy free and vegan too.

 What are bliss balls?

-Bliss balls are a small balls of dried fruit, nuts and seeds that are blended and rolled to be eaten as snacks.
-There’s loads of different ways to customise them and they’re very tasty.
+Also known as bliss balls, these apricot balls are small balls of dried fruit, nuts and seeds that are blended and rolled to be eaten as snacks.
+There are loads of different ways to customise them and they’re very tasty.
+You might also know them as apricot energy balls.

 Ingredients and substitutions

-Filled with coconut, almond flour, sesame seeds and dried apricots, these cute little healthy apricot balls are loaded with flavour but so simple to make.
+Filled with coconut, almond flour, sesame seeds and dried apricots, these cute-but-healthy apricot balls are loaded with flavour but so simple to make.

 Detailed quantities and directions in the recipe card below.

-- Dried apricots: A great pantry staple, dried apricots make up a large part of the recipe and give these bliss balls their apricot flavour.
-You can actually swap them for dates if you prefer.
+- Dried apricots: A great pantry staple with no added sugars, these make up a large part of the recipe and give these bliss balls they’re sweet apricot flavour.
+You can swap them for dates too if you prefer.

-- Coconut: Use the unsweetened fine desiccated coconut for these.
+- Coconut: Use unsweetened fine desiccated coconut for these.
+If you have shredded coconut on hand, give it a process first to make it finer.

-- Almond meal: The almond meal (or almond flour) is very finely ground almonds and gives these bliss balls a little nutty flavour and protein too.
+- Almond meal: Also known as almond flour, this is finely ground almonds and gives these bliss balls a little nutty flavour and protein too.

-- Milk: I use hilo milk in these since that’s what I have on hand but you can use whole milk, soy milk, almond milk, coconut milk, oat milk, water, orange juice – the list goes on and on.
+- Milk: I use hilo milk since I have it on hand but you can use whole milk, soy milk, almond milk, coconut milk, oat milk, water, orange juice – the list goes on.

-- Sesame seeds: These add a little nuttiness.
+- Sesame seeds add a little nuttiness to your apricot & coconut balls.
 You can leave them out or swap them for other seeds too.

-- Coconut Butter: This is like the peanut butter of the coconut world and it’s incredibly delicious.
-It’s coconut in spreadable form.
-You can swap this out for coconut oil, almond butter or cashew butter too.
+- Coconut butter: This is like the peanut butter of the coconut world and it’s incredibly delicious.
+You can swap it for coconut oil, almond butter or cashew butter too.

 Detailed quantities and directions in the recipe card below.

-You can eat them straight away or chill until firmer.
+You can eat these apricot bliss balls straight away or chill until firmer.

 Tips and tricks